spack/spack-repo-template/README.md

 This header lets people know the file is part of Spack and identifies the license concisely with an SPDX identifier.
-It also makes it clear that the copyright is not just LLNS's -- copyrights are retained by developers.
+It also makes it clear that the copyright is retained by developers.

 ## License